This past weekend, a young woman asked me, “Do I really need to send a thank you note after my interview?”

 Let me be blunt: I've been both the interviewee and the interviewer dozens of jobs in my career, and I simply will not hire anyone who doesn’t send a timely thank you note following the job interview.
 I know I am not alone in this policy.
 Several other hiring managers I’ve worked with feel the same way; it is never a good idea for a job seeker not to send a thank-you note or follow-up email after an interview.

-So, the answer is unequivocally YES.
-You should most definitely send a thank you note after an on-site interview, an informational interview or an in-person interview.
+So, the answer is, unequivocally, YES.
+During a job search, candidates should most definitely send a follow-up email to prospective employers after an on-site interview, an informational interview, a phone interview or an in-person interview.
 Why is the thank you note so critical, and what should it include?

 The interview is not over when you walk out of the room.

-When you write a thank you note (or don’t), you are demonstrating your follow-up skills.
-From your approach to the thank you note, I’m evaluating your project management skills, and whether your written communication is compelling.
+When you write a job interview thank-you letter (or don’t), you are demonstrating your follow-up skills.
+From your approach to the post interview follow-up email, I’m evaluating your project management skills, and whether your written communication is compelling.
 I can also tell whether you can be creative and thoughtful.